 The technique of origami, in any case, in its classical version, does not imply that the paper is cut and joined with glue.
-Paper sheets, most often square in shape, are folded in such a way that the friction in the folds keeps the figure assembled, preventing it from falling apart.
+Paper sheets, most often square in shape, are folded so that the friction in the folds keeps the figure assembled, preventing it from falling apart.

-However, as an obvious one, continuing the comparison of origami with the set “Magic Edges”, we can note that, in the case of origami, due to multiple folds, it is difficult to work with thick paper.
-True, the origami technique does not require the use of glue in the work and, therefore, does not put us in front of the difficulty in choosing the latter.
-But, on the other hand, origami implies an independent search for suitable paper, as well as the choice of schemes, mastering the most complex and interesting of which will require considerable time and certain skills.
+However, as an obvious one, continuing the comparison of origami with the set “Magic Edges”, we can note that it is difficult to work with a thick paper due to multiple folds in origami.
+True, the origami technique does not require glue in work and, therefore, does not put us in front of the difficulty in choosing the latter.
+But on the other hand, origami implies an independent search for suitable paper and the choice of schemes, mastering the most complex and interesting of which will require considerable time and certain skills.

-This suggests the conclusion that a greater cognitive effect can be extracted from the set of “Magic Edges”, which supplies information in a systematic way.
-We are dealing with an excellent means of educating spatial thinking, able to simultaneously strengthen the relationship with the child during your joint creative development of the proposed material!
+This suggests the conclusion that a greater cognitive effect can be extracted from the set of “Magic Edges”, which systematically supplies information.
+We are dealing with an excellent means of educating spatial thinking and simultaneously strengthening the child's relationship during your joint creative development of the proposed material!

 Text writer: Ivchenko A.V.